grid-line

 ↑ 5.2 million

-Music Streaming Demographic
+Music Streaming Demographics

 Around 3 in 5 of all 25 to 34-year-olds have an audio subscription service to stream music (IFPI)

-62% of all 25 to 34-year-olds use audio subscription services for music listening.
+62% of all 25-to-34-year-olds use audio subscription services for music listening.

 And while older generations are less likely to have an audio streaming subscription, around 1 in 4 (28%) 55 to 64-year-olds do so.